Google Analytics can do just about whatever you want it to. It has a ton of depth.

-After consulting on Google Analytics for years, both independently and as the head of marketing at an analytics startup, I have 10 customizations I consider vital for every site I run.
+After consulting on Google Analytics for years, we have 10 customizations we consider vital for every site we run.

 Once they’re in place, you’ll have:

 - Keyword data in Google Analytics.
-Yes, I’m completely serious.
+Yes, we’re completely serious.
 Keyword data is back.

 - An account structure that will save you if you ever accidentally nuke your Google Analytics data.